Meetings are held at 6:00 p.m. on the second Wednesday of the month, at the Salt Marsh Center, 218 West Main Street, Hyannis, MA 02601.

 Donations are always needed.

-Last year the Nam Vets Association of the Cape & Islands Food Pantry served the equivalent of over 47,000 meals to the almost seven hundred enrolled veterans and their families.
+Last year the Cape and Islands Veterans Outreach Center (formerly the Nam Vets Association) Food Pantry served the equivalent of over 47,000 meals to the almost seven hundred enrolled veterans and their families.

-The food pantry is located at Nam Vets Association building at 569 Main Street in Hyannis.
+The food pantry is located at the Veterans Outreach Center building at 569 Main Street in Hyannis.

 Why the Jeffrey M. Lucey Chapter?

 and renamed our